Cyber Threat Intelligence Report Template

 **Leading hypothesis:**

 *[The hypothesis with the fewest inconsistencies in the matrix above.
-State your confidence and likelihood.
-For example, "Hypothesis A (Russian-actor) with high confidence and very likely probability."]*
+State your confidence in it.
+For example, "Hypothesis A (Russian-actor) is the leading hypothesis, which we hold with high confidence."]*

 **Alternative hypotheses not ruled out:**